ThreatConnect-Inc/threatconnect-developer-docs/docs/java/java_sdk.rst

                     .withValue(value)
                     .createAttribute();

-There are entity classes available using a fluent style to simplify object creation.
+There are entity classes available using a Fluent style to simplify object creation.
 These classes are part of the SDK and can be used in place of creating a traditional new ThreatConnect entity with all setters.
-Using the fluent entities in the ``com.threatconnect.sdk.client.fluent`` package are optional and a matter of preference.
+Using the Fluent entities in the ``com.threatconnect.sdk.client.fluent`` package are optional and a matter of preference.